morvy/AliExpress-copy-short-url/README.md

 ## Changelog

+### 2.2.1
+- fix location of copy button for old Aliexpress site

 ### 2.2.0
 - support old Aliexpress site layout as it seems like it still loads for some users